 I had the opportunity to present our procedures and findings at the 2008 International Movement Disorders Congress in Chicago, IL, which was chosen as one a handful of a total of roughly 900 abstracts to be specially featured.

 ClojureDocs is a community powered documentation and examples repository for the Clojure programming language.
 Supporting searchable documentation and user-submitted examples, the site is a popular destination for developers who are new to the language.
 It's the most frequented Clojure resource on the internet, receiving around 250k pageviews per month.

-Originally written in 2011 using Rails, the site was reimplemented in early 2015 using Clojure & ClojureScript to provide a more robust and dynamic user experience around searching and creating examples.
+Originally written in 2011 using Rails, the site was reimplemented in early 2015 using Clojure & ClojureScript to provide a more robust and dynamic user experience around searching for and creating examples.